Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **DESTROY** - __Property__ Objects that are DESTROY are destroyed immediately.

-**SEND/RECEIVE:** __Property_ If LEVEL IS SEND when you leave it, Baba Is You stores its rules at the point of exit.
-If LEVEL IS RECEIVE and the previous level was LEVEL IS SEND, then all other rules from that level will apply in this level!
+**SEND/RECEIVE:** __Property_ LEVEL IS SEND sends the rules to the next level you enter, LEVEL IS RECEIVE causes them to take effect.
+Create meta puzzles spanning multiple levels!

 Baba is You Discord server: https://discord.gg/GGbUUse